- Type of MS Medications

 Treatments and medications are individualized depending on the type of MS and the symptoms.
 Medications constitute the mainstay treatment for multiple sclerosis.
 Many new disease-modifying drugs have been approved by FDA between 2017 and 2018, and research continues to find safer and more effective drugs.

 Therapies used in the treatment of MS include:

 - Physical and occupational therapies to rehabilitate after a relapse.

 - Stem cell transplantation.

-- Plasma exchange (plasmapheresis), a procedure in which the patient’s plasma, which contains the destructive immune cells, is removed and replaced with plasma substitute or donated plasma.
+- Plasma exchange (plasmapheresis), is a procedure in which the patient’s plasma, which contains the destructive immune cells, is removed and replaced with a plasma substitute or donated plasma.

 What are the types of multiple sclerosis medications?